Research · Report

 What the leaderboards show

-Measured category leaders (2026-06-20) from our AI Visibility Index — median of 10+ runs/engine across 5 engines, Wilson 95% CI.
+Measured category leaders (2026-07-01) from our AI Visibility Index — adaptive per-engine sampling across 5 engines (5-run floor; share-of-model Wilson 95% CI (pooled mention denominator), presence Wilson 95% CI).
 See each leaderboard for the full ranked table and per-engine spread.
-Other categories are illustrative previews until their first live run.
+Every public Index category is now a live measurement — no illustrative previews.

 Why it matters